WARNING: These are summaries, not reviews, and may contain story spoilers.

 Locations: 221B, Baker Street; Cardiff; Village Mortuary; Ponsonby Hall; Village Inn

-Story: Holmes is consulted by Lord Randolph Landers, who, having survived the wrecking of the Sophie Anderson, to learn that his younger brother and heir, Eric, had died aged thirteen at Ponsonby Hall, a school for problem boys from well-to-do families, in Wales.
+Story: Holmes is consulted by Lord Randolph Landers, who survived the wrecking of the Sophie Anderson, only to learn that his younger brother and heir, Eric, had died aged thirteen at Ponsonby Hall, a school for problem boys from well-to-do families in Wales.
 Landers has since learned that there have been five similar deaths at the school in the past two years.
 Holmes discovers that the school's founder is a fomer associate of Dr Grimesby Roylott, and he, Watson and Landers travel to Wales where they learn that all the boys' faces carried expressions of fear, and there were bite marks on the bodies, as if from a small dog or cat.
 Watson is sent to the school in the guise of a rich Scotsman with a troublesome younger cousin.
 At the school he learns that another boy is suffering from pneumonia and being treated by Dr Ponsonby, before his identity is uncovered.
 Holmes and Watson break into the school that night and enter the boy's sickroom to bring the case to a close.

 Sarah Montague Joffe